hsnyder/c-serpent/README.md

          that functionality, causing trailing underscores to be kept.

          this flag only lasts until the next file change (i.e. -f)

+    -E   for the current file, add all enum constants to the python module.

     -e   for functions that follow: if they return a string (const char *), the
          string is to be interpreted as an error message (if not null) and a python
          exception should be thrown.